-Eject the moon clip and cases from the cylinder (see Figure 5).
-While holding the moon clip on the outside diameter, pull the empty cases out of the moon clip for removal (see Figure 6).
+Eject the moon clip and cases from the cylinder (see Figure 6).
+While holding the moon clip on the outside diameter, pull the empty cases out of the moon clip (see Figure 7).
 The moon clip is now ready to be reloaded.
 Inspect the moon clip after each use.
-If broken, bent or cracked, discard and replace.
+If broken, bent or cracked, discard and replace the moon clip.
 Additional moon clips can be purchased from our Newport, New Hampshire Service Department.